 Multiplayer in Easter Egg: eggs for everyone

-The Android Easter Egg, introduced with Android 6.0 Marshmallow, allows you to play with multiple friends at the same time on a single.
+The Android Easter Egg, introduced with Android 6.0 Marshmallow and present in the succeeding versions, allows you to play with multiple friends at the same time .
 For this, go to the information on the device and tap multiple times on Android version.
-Then press and hold down the M. Tap on the plus sign until you have enough teammates and then start the game.
+Then press and hold down the letter corresponding to your version to start the game.

 Use the built-in file explorer